Effective Date: March 23, 2023.

 Notwithstanding the above, we may use information that does not identify you for any purpose except as prohibited by applicable law.
 For information on your rights and choices regarding how we use information about you, please see the “Your Rights and Choices” section below.

 • Service Providers.
-We may share information with our agents, vendors, and other service providers (collectively “Service Providers”) in connection with their work on our behalf.
-Service Providers assist us with services such as data analytics, marketing and advertising, website hosting, and technical support.
-Service Providers are prohibited from using information about you for any purpose other than to provide this assistance, although we may permit them to use information that does not identify you for any purpose except as prohibited by applicable law.
+We may disclose information to our agents, vendors, and other service providers (collectively “Service Providers”) in connection with their work on our behalf.
+Service Providers assist us with services such as data analytics, marketing and advertising, website hosting, human resource and benefits, and technical support.
+To the extent required by law, Service Providers are prohibited from using information about you for any purpose other than to provide this assistance, although we may permit them to use information that does not identify you for any purpose except as prohibited by applicable law.

 • Affiliates.
-We share information with our related entities including our parent and sister companies.
-For example, we share information with our affiliates for customer support, marketing, and technical operations.
+We disclose information to our related entities including our parent and sister companies.
+For example, we disclose information with our affiliates for human resources and benefits, customer support, marketing, and technical operations.

 • Partners.
-We may share information with our partners in connection with offering co-branded services, selling or distributing our products, or engaging in joint marketing activities.
-For example, we share information with producers during pre-production, principal photography and post production to compensate individuals working on motion pictures.
+We may disclose information to our partners in connection with offering co-branded services, selling or distributing our products, or engaging in joint marketing activities.
+For example, we disclose information to producers during pre-production, principal photography and post production to compensate individuals working on motion pictures.

 • Facilitating Requests.
-We share information with third parties for purposes of facilitating your requests or enabling enhancements, such as when you share our awesome new trailer on Instagram.
+We disclose information to third parties for purposes of facilitating your requests or enabling enhancements, such as when you share our awesome new trailer on Instagram.

 • Security and Compelled Disclosure.
-We may share information to comply with the law or other legal process, and where required, in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
-We also share information to protect the rights, property, life, health, security and safety of us, the Service or any third party.
+We may disclose information to comply with the law or other legal process, and where required, in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+We also disclose information to protect the rights, property, life, health, security and safety of us, the Service or any third party.

 • Consent.
-We may share information to fulfill any other purpose disclosed to you or with your consent.
+We may disclose information to fulfill any other purpose disclosed to you or with your consent.

-Notwithstanding the above, we may share information that does not identify you with third parties except as prohibited by applicable law.
-For information on your rights and choices regarding how we share information about you, please see the “Your Rights and Choices” section below.
+Notwithstanding the above, we may disclose information that does not identify you with third parties except as prohibited by applicable law.
+For information on your rights and choices regarding how we disclose information about you, please see the “Your Rights and Choices” section below.

 5. Third Parties.